binary-butterfly/formifly/README.md

 ```

 As you can see, we used the sibling comparison function for `someNumber`, since `tasty` is a field of its sibling `banana`.
-We could not use the sibling comparison for `tasty` since it is deeper within the tree than `tasty` is.
+We could not use the sibling comparison for `tasty` since it is deeper within the tree than `someNumber` is.

 ### Super custom validators